CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

     - Add context to maximize response appropriateness and relevance
     - Set clear expectations for the response

-1. Let's try generating a resonse from Microsoft Copilot using a prompt with a specific goal.
+1. Let's try generating a response from Microsoft Copilot using a prompt with a specific goal.
 In the chat box at the bottom of the Copilot pane, enter the following prompt:

     ```prompt
     I'm planning a trip to Paris in September.
 Can you help me?